shikhil-gupta/Design/README.md

 # Parking Design

 # since this maven project, please run this command first which will create the runnable jar for you.
-# i could not attach jar to the attachment due to gmail security reasons.

 # mvn clean install